Self-hosting isn't scary: a practical guide with Coolify and Hetzner

 • Docker image updates for your services

-• Keeping an eye on security advisories - Coolify had some serious CVEs in January 2026 that were patched, but you need to actually apply the patches
+• Keeping an eye on security advisories - Coolify had some serious CVEs in January 2026 that were patched, but you need to actually apply the patches in some scenarios.

 This isn’t a lot of work.
 I spend maybe 30 minutes a month on maintenance across all three servers.
 But it’s 30 minutes more than zero, and you need to be okay with that.